-The map above takes you halfway along the Ecopista do Dao to Tondela.
-Although this old railway line was converted into a cycle trail about five years ago, it doesn’t show up on Google Maps and you can’t plot a route along it with Open Street Map.
+The map above takes you halfway along the Ecopista do Dão to Tondela.
+Although this old railway line was converted into a cycle trail in 2011, some bits still don’t show up on Google Maps.

-However, it is very well marked and easy to follow all the way from Santa Comba Dao to Viseu and vice versa (the only hard bit is finding the start at Santa Comba!
+However, it is very well marked and easy to follow all the way from Santa Comba Dão to Viseu and vice versa (the hard bit is finding the start at Santa Comba).

 PART TWO – VISEU-TRANCOSO